OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 ### Description

-1. Verify if VLAN was updated sucessfully.
+Verify if VLAN was updated sucessfully:

- a.
+ - a.
 Execute the PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test" with the name field with "fake_vlan".
- b.
+ - b.
 Verify if the HTTP response is `200 OK`.
- c.
+ - c.
 Verify if the HTTP response is not empty.

 ### Test result criteria
 #### Test pass criteria